-After you’ve determined your desired location and lighting, time to pick out suitable plants for your indoor jungle.
+After you’ve decided on location and lighting, it’s time to pick out the best apartment plants for your indoor jungle.

 - Spider Plants: Filters formaldehyde, benzene, and xylene as well as being powerful carbon monoxide consumers.
 Place these in the kitchen, especially if you have a gas burning stove, and near heating vents.